nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 Select *Bearer Token* and add a Hugging Face Token with Read Permissions.
 This token will be sent and stored encrypted, so no one will be able to access it.

+Make sure you provide enough information about your service in the *Description* and *Integration* fields to allow the user to understand the purpose of your service and how they can use it.

 ![Register service in Nevermined](/images/tutorials/11-11-creating-service-nvm.png)

  ### Access to the details of the Service